Kyriacos A. Athanasiou: High-technology companies

 In addition to his academic accomplishments, Athanasiou is known for his significant contributions in co-founding fifteen companies based on technologies co-developed by his group.
 His first company Osteobiologics, founded in 1993, was based, among other inventions, on the development of acellular scaffolds for the treatment of focal cartilage lesions.
 This was the first ever implant for this application.
 The company was acquired by Smith & Nephew in 2006.
 Another company co-founded by Athanasiou is Vidacare based on Athanasiou et al.'s patents on intraosseous infusion; this company was acquired by Teleflex Medical in 2013.

 Service to the biomedical engineering profession

 In the summer of 2002, Athanasiou was elected President of the Biomedical Engineering Society.
 He served as BMES President from 2003 through 2004.
 He has also served as editor-in-chief of the Society's flagship journal, the Annals of Biomedical Engineering.

 Honors

-Among other awards and recognitions, Athanasiou has been elected to the National Academy of Medicine and the National Academy of Inventors.
-He is a Fellow of the American Association for the Advancement of Science, the American Society of Mechanical Engineers, the Biomedical Engineering Society.
+Among other awards and recognitions, Athanasiou has been elected to the National Academy of Engineering, National Academy of Medicine, and the National Academy of Inventors.
+He is a Fellow of the American Association for the Advancement of Science, the American Society of Mechanical Engineers, and the Biomedical Engineering Society.
+In 2023 he became a Great Immigrants Award Honoree; the award was given by the Carnegie Corporation of New York.